domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 export default FavoritedClotheItemsList
 ```

-This component retrieves only the clothe items that have been favorited, and then renders those.
+This component retrieves only the clothe items that have been favorited, and then renders them.

-So right now, our components are all using the context that we created, however we still need to add a few things to make the app work.
-We need to add our two routes, some basic styling, and most importantly we need to render the provider component.
+At this point, our components are all using the context that we created, however we still need to add a few things to make the app work.
+We need to add our two routes, some basic styling, and most importantly, we need to render these newly created components as children of our provider component.

-Let's work on these issues now.
+Let's work on these fixing these issues.

 ### Resolving our Final Issues